Vintage Pyrex Mixing Bowls: A Collector’s Guide

 • Etsy: Known for vintage and handmade goods, Etsy features many individual sellers specializing in vintage kitchenware.
 Prices here can be higher, but items are often well-photographed and accurately described.

 • Facebook Marketplace and Dedicated Groups: Local Facebook Marketplace listings can offer convenient pickups, avoiding shipping costs.
-Additionally, numerous Facebook groups are dedicated solely to buying, selling, and trading vintage Pyrex.
+Numerous Facebook groups are dedicated solely to buying, selling, and trading vintage Pyrex.
 These communities are invaluable for their collective knowledge and passion.

 Top 5 Vintage Pyrex Mixing Bowl Sets Loved by Collectors